Task 1 / Exercises

 -'Leading' means each line of text.

--Paragraph leading should be between or the same as line space, to maintain
+-Paragraph leading should be between or the same as line space, to maintain the cross alignment.

 -Line space means the line between sentences and sentences.